jperradin/nexus/README.md

 ## ⇁ Documentation

-The documentation is available [here](https://nexus-cat.readthedocs.io/en/latest/)
+The documentation is available [here](https://nexus-cat.readthedocs.io/en/latest/).

-## ⇁ Contributing
+## ⇁ Notes

-Contributions to `Nexus-CAT` are welcome!
-You can contribute by submitting bug reports, feature requests, new extension requests, or pull requests through GitHub.
+Portions of the documentation and this code were assisted by large language models or AI coding assistants and have been reviewed for accuracy and compliance.

 ## ⇁ License

 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).